epicisgood/VicHopMacro/README.md

 ### :thought_balloon: Why does the macro join random games?

 This is a **Roblox deeplink bug** — sometimes it sends you to other games.
-Nothing we can do on our end.
+Nothing I can do to fix it.

 ---